New Student Registration 2022-2023

 New Student and Kindergarten Registration Steps:

 During the school year, it generally takes two business days for registration to be approved and students to be placed in classes as long as parents have uploaded all of their required documents.
 However, during our annual spring and summer registration, the approval process may take two to four weeks after the online information has been submitted.
-We encourage parents to schedule their appointment and complete registration as soon as possible.
+We encourage parents to complete registration as soon as possible.

 *Please note, all residency documents uploaded MUST have the residents' Oak Park address.

 If you are enrolling a new kindergarten student, please visit our Kindergarten Registration page.

 New and Kindergarten Student Health Requirements: It is important for you to know the legal health requirements as determined by the Illinois State Board of Education and the Illinois Department of Public Health.
 All new students coming from an out of state/country school or a non-public Illinois school, as well as all incoming kindergartners and sixth-graders, are required to provided a completed Illinois Certificate of Child Health signed by both the physician and the parent/guardian.
 These forms are due no later than October 17, 2022.
 If enrolling after October 17, this form is due before your child’s first day of school.
 This communication allows families ample and advanced opportunity to meet these legal requirements and exclusion will not occur without prior notice.
 Click here to see the full list of 2022-23 health requirements for new students.
 If you already have these completed forms, remember to upload them during the registration process.
 Once you submit your registration, you will not be able to go back and upload your documents.